hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

   Albert Einstein.
 Einstein's brief but revolutionary paper on Brownian motion.
 - [*Guesstimation*](https://www.amazon.ca/Guesstimation-Solving-Worlds-Problems-Cocktail/dp/0691129495),
   Weinstein and Adam.
-A giant compendium of silly Fermi questions and corresponding solution strategies.
+A giant compendium compendium of Fermi questions and corresponding solution strategies.
+Silly but fun.